dudutorres/dudutorres/README.md

 ### Hi there, I am Dudu Torres 👋
 I am a brazilian :brazil: creative, father of 3 boys :boy:	:boy:	:boy:	, married to a vet :smiley_cat:	:dog:	:gorilla:	:lion:	, living in	Burlington, ON :canada:.

-I am currently a Visual Design Lead for the Learning & Development Team @ GitHub :octocat:.
+I am currently the Visual Design Lead for the Learning & Development Team @ GitHub :octocat:.

 <!--